User Reference#

 Do not use, deprecated.

 The great_circle_vec function has been renamed great_circle.
-Calling great_circle_vec will raise an error in a future release.
+Calling great_circle_vec will raise an error in the v2.0.0 release.

 dist – distance from each (lat1, lng1) to each (lat2, lng2) in units of earth_radius